jc-prg/mbox/BACKLOG.md

 * OK - BUG when detecting defect media files -> check is missing if already part of existing data (doubled data)
 * OK - Move track sort from client to server, stabilize and simplify code (-> music_load.py)
 * OK - BUG Reload data ... reference to playlist are not restored
+* OK - Refactor music\_ctrl and stream\_ctrl -> in one library
+* OK - Import and process podcast data
+* OK - Handle podcast data as a playlist
+* OK - Text2Speech for podcast titles (to navigate on the box)
+* OK - BUG Stream doesn't start any more after refactoring
+* OK - BUG srv: text2speech isn't played completely on the RPi -> other docker image (in progress)
+* OK - BUG if 1 file is ready, does the next start? -> resource busy?
+* OK - BUG server - if playing and press play in a playlist, start with first song instead of actuall running song (PlaySong -> start file, not list without loading list again) - reduced the errors

 * DECLINED - Play the whole song, not only parts // not seen any more
 * DECLINED - dont delete playlist when stop: don't unload playlist/title if stop - just rewind to first position, but display now reflects situation